 - MD: Crimea Medical Institute in Ukraine, 1993

 - Residency Internal Medicine: York Hospital, York, PA, 2003

 - Fellowship, Hematology/Medical Oncology Program: University of Washington and Fred Hutchinson Cancer Research Center, Seattle, WA, 2006

-Andrei Shustov, MD, is an assistant professor at the University of Washington School of Medicine and an Assistant Member of Fred Hutchinson Cancer Research Center.
+Andrei Shustov, MD, is an associate professor at the University of Washington School of Medicine and an Associate Member of Fred Hutchinson Cancer Research Center.
 He cares for his patients at Seattle Cancer Care Alliance and specializes in hematologic malignancies, such as non-Hodgkin's and Hodgkin's lymphomas, acute and chronic leukemias.
-He is especially interested in systemic T-cell lymphomas, cutaneous T-cell lymphomas, and Castleman’s Disease.
+He is especially interested in systemic T-cell lymphomas and cutaneous T-cell lymphomas.

 As a physician, his goal is to provide state-of-the-art patient care based on current advancements in clinical research and participation in well-designed clinical trials.
 “I believe every patient is different, and I try to find a unique individual approach to the patient and his disease within the boundaries of current standards of care and recent discoveries of clinical science,” Dr. Shustov says.

 Dr. Shustov received his medical degree from the Crimea Medical Institute in Ukraine in 1993.
 He then moved to Maryland at the urging of a friend and fellow physician to perform research on graft-versus-host disease.
 After six years, he realized he missed patient care and took the medical boards and went to York Hospital in York, Penn. in 2003 for an Internal Medicine residency where he became interested in oncology.
 “And I liked working with the uniqueness of oncology patients and their families,” he says.